Settlement Date Meaning

 Settlement date is the date on which the cash and assets are exchanged or the trade is settled through netting out a process for a trade that took place a few days back, the gap between the trade and the settling of the same varies from security to security and from one exchange to another, and is specified in the security document, commonly for shares it is 2 business days after the trade.

-The gap between the date on which trade occurs and the date on which it settles is for completing the paperwork or the transfer process and also providing the time for the transfer of payment, so even if it is an online trade, it takes a few day’s time to reflect.
+The gap between the date on which trade occurs and the date on which it settles is for completing the paperwork or the transfer process and providing the time for the transfer of payment, so even if it is an online trade, it takes a few days to reflect.

-The standardized number of days is mentioned on the trade contract, however, at times, the actual number of days is more than the specified number due to some errors that might occur or due to a public holiday.
+The standardized number of days is mentioned in the trade contract.
+However, the actual number of days is more than the specified number due to some errors that might occur or due to a public holiday.
 Traders are conveyed the same to avoid a situation of panic.

-To bring more clarity to the concept suppose a trader trades on security online on a Tuesday dated June 5th so this is his trade date but the security settles after 2 business days, so ideally the settlement date should be June 7th i.e. a Thursday but due to some unforeseen circumstances, Thursday is declared as a public holiday so the actual settlement is done on June 8th or Friday.
+To bring more clarity to the concept, suppose a trader trades on security online on a Tuesday dated 5th June, so this is his trade date, but the security settles after two business days, so ideally, the settlement date should be 7th June i.e., a Thursday but due to some unforeseen circumstances, Thursday is declared as a public holiday, so the actual settlement is done on 8th June or Friday.

 How to Calculate Settlement Date?

-- With effect from 5th September 2017, the Securities Exchange Commission or the SEC adopted the T+2 convention in which the securities trade would settle after 2 business days from the Trade date, which was earlier T+3, i.e. 3 business days.
+- With effect from 5th September 2017, the Securities Exchange Commission or the SEC adopted the T+2 convention in which the securities trade would settle after two business days from the Trade date, which was earlier T+3, i.e., three business days.
 This was done because of improvement in technology and to increase the efficiency of trades and markets.

-- Regulation – According to certain regulators, the trader who has bought security cannot resell it till the trade is settled and the trader cannot use the funds he will receive from the sale of a security to buy another security till the time the trade has settled so the traders need to be mindful of such regulations.
-Violation of such regulation is often termed as ‘free-riding’.
+- Regulation – According to certain regulators, the trader who has bought security cannot resell it till the trade is settled, and the trader cannot use the funds he will receive from the sale of a security to buy another security till the time the trade has settled.
+Hence, the traders need to be mindful of such regulations.
+Violation of such rule is often termed as ‘free-riding.’

-The gap between the trade date and the settlement date varies for different markets but the most common convention that has been recently adopted by the SEC is the T+2 convention, which makes it 2 business days after the trade date.
-Settlement date accounting is considered analogous to the cash-based accounting system and is a more conservative approach that shows the clear cash position of a trader in comparison to the trade date accounting.
+The gap between the trade date and the settlement date varies for different markets.
+Still, the most common convention that has been recently adopted by the SEC is the T+2 convention, which makes it two business days after the trade date.
+Settlement date accounting is considered analogous to the cash-based accounting system and is a more conservative approach that shows the exact cash position compared to the trade date accounting.

 This has been a guide to the Settlement Date and its meaning.
-Here we discuss how to calculate settlement date along with its examples, importance, and differences from trade date.
+Here we discuss how to calculate settlement date and its examples, importance, and differences from trade date.
 You may learn more about financing from the following articles –